UpliftGames/wally/README.md

 * A Git repository containing a package index
 * A registry API that handles downloading and publishing package contents

-We do not currently host an official Wally registry.
-This will be coming eventually!
+The official Wally registry is available at https://github.com/upliftgames/wally-index.

 ### Registry API
-Authentication is currently done with simple tokens.
-This isn't feasible for hosting a publicly-writable registry.

 * GET `/v1/package-contents/<scope>/<name>/<version>`
 	* Returns the contents of a package for installation
 	* Package contents are ZIP files
+* GET `/v1/package-metadata/<scope>/<name>`
+	* Returns metadata for a package
+* GET `/v1/package-search?query=phrase`
+	* Query what packages are available on this registry
 * POST `/api/v1/publish`
 	* Client will post a package tarball that is extracted and published from the server.